RLBotball/botballFunctions/README.md

   2: Go to Project/Project Settings/Dependencies/Add/ Select the functionLibrary.kissproj

-  3: Add '#import "functionLibrary.h" ' to the top of your code
+  3: Add '#import "functionLibrary/functionLibrary.h" ' to the top of your code

   4: You can use any of the functions!